the-carlisle-group/PracticalAPL/APLSource/DocSource/Chapters/Chapter1.md

-# Chapter 1
+# Chapter 1 - Arrays and Functions

-> In which the glyphs `+ - × ÷ * ⌈ ⌊ |` are introduced, and the terms array, function, operator,
+> In which the glyphs `+ - × ÷ ⌈ ⌊ ⍳ ⍴ /` are introduced, and the terms array, function, operator,
-scalar, vector, scalar function, scalar extention, glyph, conforming, non-conforming, right argument, left argument, monadic, dyadic, expression, and order of operations, high minus, are informally defined.
+> scalar, vector, matrix, scalar function, scalar extention, glyph, conforming, non-conforming,
+> right argument, left argument, monadic, dyadic, right operand, left operand,
+> expression, order of operations, high minus, are informally defined.

 ## Arrays and Functions